Founder & Chairman

 Married to Linda Banchetti and they have three grown children, Carl, Nicholas and Vincent.
 Paul has been a longtime volunteer of the Southern Heritage Air Foundation and the Warrior Bonfire Program.

-L.W.
-“Bump” lives at Eagle Lake north of Vicksburg, Mississippi with his wife Peggy.
-Bump is retired from the United States Army, has served as the Coroner for Warren County, MS, the Director of Warren County Emergency Management and E911.
-He has a daughter named Jessica that is a recruit- er for the Army Reserves.
-Now retired, Bump and Peggy travel and volunteer for the Southern Heritage Air Foundation.
+“Bump” is a lifetime resident of Vicksburg & Warren County, MS. and is retired from the United States Army.
+Bump has served as the Coroner for Warren County, MS, and the Director of Warren County Emergency Management.
+He has served on several State-Wide Boards as President and is a member and former President for the Army/Navy Club.
+Bump is married to Peggy Brasfeild Callaway and between them, they have six children, twenty grandchildren and two great grand-children.
+Now retired, Bump and Peggy travel and volunteer for several organizations, as well as, the Southern Heritage Air Foundation.

 Beth is a Tru-Vision Consultant, and serves as the Volunteer Coordinator for the Museum and Foundation.
 Beth has a deep love of history and our military, and shares that when volunteering for the many activities that SHAF offers and while giving museum tours.
 She is married to Leland Paul Fields and they live in Mound, Louisiana.